 Boggy soil also promotes the conditions for fungal diseases such as root rot, which also causes leaves to droop.

 Indoor palms require bright, indirect light.
 If the light is too low for the indoor palm tree then it does not have enough energy to support the leaves and stems and causes a drooping appearance.

 How to Revive a Drooping Indoor Palm Tree

-- Locate indoor palms in bright, indirect (rather then low light).
-A brighter room replicates the typical light levels of a forest under-story, with protected from harsh direct sunlight whilst still being bright enough, so that the palm has enough energy to grow and remain healthy.
+- Locate indoor palms in bright, indirect (rather than low light).
+A brighter room replicates the typical light levels of a forest under-story, with protection from harsh direct sunlight whilst still being bright enough so that the palm has enough energy to grow and remain healthy.
 A drooping indoor palm should perk up once the light levels are more favorable.